8 Countries Near Turkey and the reasons you must visit

 Make sure that when you book the car you talk to them about crossing a border if it is necessary.

-Turkey is a country of incredible diversity, stunning landscapes and the Turkish language.
+That being said, Turkey is a country of incredible diversity, stunning landscapes, and of course, the Turkish language.

-From Istanbul in the Marmara region to Kayseri in Eastern Anatolia, each city offers something unique for visitors looking to explore its culture, history and natural beauty.
+Each city in Turkey offers something unique for visitors looking to explore its culture, history, and natural beauty.

 Whether you’re interested in exploring ancient ruins or enjoying outdoor activities like kayaking or skiing, Turkey has it all!